AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/map.md

 #### Required context labels for the map visualization

-The following context labels are required for the map visualization to function.
-Without these labels present, the map visualization does not work, because there is no latitude and longitude data to work with.
+Context labels are required for the map visualization to function.
+Without the following context labels present, the map visualization does not work, because there is no latitude and longitude data to work with.

 * [!UICONTROL Geo: Latitude]
 * [!UICONTROL Geo: Longitude]